raspberrypilearning/getting-started-with-the-pico/en/step_3.md

 title: Thonny on the Raspberry Pi

 ---
-- Thonny comes preinstalled on Raspberry Pi OS, but may need updating to the latest version.
+- Thonny is already installed on Raspberry Pi OS, but may need updating to the latest version
-- Open a terminal window, either by clicking the icon in the top left of the screen or by simultaneously pressing Ctrl+Alt+T.
+- Open a terminal window, either by clicking the icon in the top left-hand corner of the screen or by simultaneously pressing Ctrl+Alt+T
-- Type the following into the window, to update your OS and Thonny.
+- Type the following into the window, to update your OS and Thonny

 ```bash
 sudo apt update && sudo apt upgrade -y